 Rosetta Loreta Kitchen October 08th, 2017

-Orlene Lefebvre Bathroom September 25th, 2017
+Orlene Lefebvre Bedroom September 18th, 2017

 Get the balance right.
 "This is a steam shower which is why the ceiling is sloped and tiled the glass goes all the way up to the ceiling and there's a hinged panel that can be cranked open" says Ines Hanl.
 "The shower has white Thassos marble on the walls and a black marble mosaic on the floor both of which are inspired by the color scheme in the rest of the bathroom– black and white marble mosaic for the floor and black‐stained cherry cabinetry".
 Contrast modern and rustic.
 "This bathroom was part of a renovation in what was originally an old stone gatehouse" says Kelly Solon of Murdock Solon Architects.
 "We were trying to insert a clean modern design into a very rustic and visually heavy environment.
 The frameless enclosure provide a light and airy feel as well as a contrast to the other materials in the space".

 Natzu Shimizu Bedroom September 18th, 2017